Banking and Currency

-All prices quoted in this brochure are inclusive of 10% GST (Goods & Services Tax), unless otherwise specified.
+All prices quoted in this brochure are inclusive of 10% GST (Goods and Services Tax), unless otherwise specified.
 GST applies to most goods and services in Australia.

-Registration fees do not include insurance of any kind.
+Registration fees do not include insurance.
 It is strongly recommended that at the time you register for the Conference and book your travel you take out an insurance policy of your choice.
 The policy should include

 - Force Majeure or any other reason,

-The Conference managers cannot take any responsibility for any participant failing to arrange their own insurance.
+The Organisers cannot take any responsibility for any participant failing to arrange their own insurance.
 This insurance is to be purchased in your country of origin.

 The official language for the Conference is English.